Jocebc/BellaBeat-Analysis-/README.md

 ● Have you documented your cleaning process so you can review and share those results?

-click[here](https://github.com/Jocebc/BellaBeat-Analysis-) for complete r script in github
+click [here](https://github.com/Jocebc/BellaBeat-Analysis-) for complete r script in github